 Report: Redskins QB Haskins has high-ankle sprain

 Washington rookie quarterback Dwayne Haskins suffered a high-ankle sprain Sunday during the Redskins' overtime loss to the New York Giants, according to a report Monday by NFL Network's Ian Rapoport.
-Rapoport noted that Haskins' diagnosis is only an initial analysis and that he'll have an MRI exam and other tests on Monday to confirm.
+Rapoport noted that Haskins' diagnosis was only an initial analysis and that the QB was scheduled to undergo an MRI and other tests to check the severity of the injury.
+But interim head coach Bill Callahan later ruled Haskins out for the Redskins' regular-season finale against the Cowboys.
+Case Keenum will get the start in Dallas.

 Haskins, 22, was carted off with an ankle injury on the first play of the third quarter versus the Giants and did not return.
 He was sacked by the Giants' Markus Golden and Lorenzo Carter and was carted off the field.
 The club initially termed Haskins as questionable to return but later downgraded his status to doubtful.
 He returned from the locker room to watch from the sideline, as the Giants won the game 41-35 with a touchdown on the first possession of overtime.